ed2c/docker_1cho/README.md

 ## Devpod
 An alternative to using GitHub Codespaces is to use the devpod solution.
 Follow these steps:

+- Make Sure to have Docker Desktop installed and running on your system.
 - Download the devpod for your operating system from the devpod repository.
 [DevPod](https://devpod.sh/)
 - Link the devpod to this repository.
 - Launch the devpod workspace.